nahmii/wallet-cli-tools/README.md

   private-key  The private key.                                         [string]

 Options:
       --version                  Show version number                   [boolean] -h, --help                     Show help                             [boolean] -p, --password                 The password for encrypting the keystore.
                                                              [string] [required]
-  -f, --file-output  The output file directory.
+  -F, --file-output              Output to file.
 If not provided the keystore is
-                     sent to std out.                 [boolean] [default: false] -o, --output-dir   The directory for file output.
+                                 sent to std out.               [default: false] -d, --output-directory         The directory for file output.
                                                   [string] [default: "keystore"]
+  -f, --output-file              The directory for file output.
+If not provided
+                                 the name will be generated according to a template of 'UTC--<timestamp>--<address>'.
+                                                                        [string]
+  -k, --key-derivation-function  The key derivation function.
+                      [string] [choices: "pbkdf2", "scrypt"] [default: "pbkdf2"]
 ```

 Finally, `private-key-to-keystore-file` may also be called in a piped mode to receive input e.g. from `generate-private-key`.
 This allows the generation of multiple keystore files from randomly generated private keys: